Omesh2004/codeforces-analysis/README.md

 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For support, email support@yourapp.com or create an issue on GitHub.
+For support, email omeshmehta70@gmail.com or create an issue on GitHub.

 ## Roadmap